 - Expenses might comprise not only musician costs but also audio/video engineer fees to do live streaming, venue and equipment rental, event insurance, hall staffing, printing and advertising, transportation & lodging costs, piano rental and/or tuning, performance licenses for copyrighted music, score rental, reception expenses, and possibly legal fees to execute ironclad contracts.

-- Income can encompass funds from grants, ticket sales, crowdfunding, and corporate sponsors as well as non-monetary contributions such as donated venues, legal help, loaned instruments, printing, recording services, and the like.
+- Income can encompass funds from grants, ticket sales, crowdfunding, private donors, and corporate sponsors as well as non-monetary contributions such as donated venues, legal help, loaned instruments, printing, recording services, and the like.

 10. Supporting Materials & Documents